日本語 English

 Worksite work support and operational efficiency improvementsWearable cameras, mobile terminals for worksite work support, etc.

 We continue to strengthen our production technology by reforming factory operations and safety management with advanced technologies to achieve safer and more stable production.
+As part of this initiative, we are also engaged in nurturing data scientists specialized in production technology who can perform data analysis on complex phenomena in chemical plants and build models to predict plant conditions.

 Safety Culture Assessment